StePoli-00/3D-Driver-Distraction-Detection/README.md

 </table>

 ## Abstract
-This project tackles driver distraction, a major cause of road accidents, using Computer Vision and Machine Learning.
-It combines pose estimation with the MediaPipe framework and distraction source detection via a YOLOv7 CNN model to monitor drivers.
+Distraction, is the major cause of road accidents, using Computer Vision and Machine Learning,Pose Estimation we are able to detect drivers attention and distraction. <br>
 The system classifies driver behavior into five risk levels and uses a Graph Convolutional Network (GCN) for enhanced analysis.
 Preliminary results show 90% accuracy, suggesting significant potential to improve road safety by alerting drivers or initiating corrective actions.

 ## Overview
 <img width="1379" alt="overview" src="images/overview.png">

-# Model
+## Model
 <p align="center">
 <img  src="images/demo_gnn.gif">
 </p>